Machu Picchu Circuits Guide: Which Circuit Is Best for Your Visit?

 Machu Picchu Mountain is the highest point in the sanctuary, reaching 3,082 meters (10,111 ft) above sea level.
 This route combines the panoramic circuit with a challenging and rewarding summit hike.

 The trail ascends gradually along stone steps and mountain paths, passing through lush vegetation and scenic viewpoints.
-At the summit, visitors enjoy a 360-degree view of the entire citadel, the winding Urubamba River, and the surrounding Andean peaks.
+At the summit, visitors enjoy a 360 degree view of the entire citadel, the winding Urubamba River, and the surrounding Andean peaks.

 Key details: